-Mr. Richard Giragosian is the Founding Director of the Regional Studies Center (RSC), an independent “think tank” located in Yerevan, Armenia.
-He also serves as a Visiting Professor and as a Senior Expert at the YerevanStateUniversity’s Centre for European Studies (CES) and is a contributing analyst for Oxford Analytica, a London-based global analysis and advisory firm.
+Mr. Richard Giragosian is the Founding Director of the Regional Studies Center (RSC), an independent “think tank” located in Yerevan, Armenia and serves as both a Visiting Professor at the College of Europe’s Natolin Campus and Senior Expert at Yerevan State University’s Centre for European Studies (CES).
+He is also a contributing analyst for al Jazeera and Oxford Analytica, a UK-based global analysis and advisory firm.

 Dr. David Shahnazaryan, Ambassador Extraordinary and Plenipotentiary, is a Senior Analyst, providing strategic guidance, innovative analysis, and specific support for the Regional Studies Center (RSC), an independent “thin tank” located in Yerevan, Armenia.
 In his capacity as Senior Analyst, Dr. Shahnazaryan is engaged in several projects, including RSC efforts in support of “normalizing” relations between Armenia and Turkey and our ongoing engagement and collaborative research with experts and analysts from Armenia, Azerbaijan and Georgia.
-He is also supporting our research and analysis on a wide range of broader regional issues, such as security in the South Caucasus, Russian interests in the region, and EU policy priorities for the Eastern Partnership region, among others.

 Dr. Mikayel Zolyan is an Analyst with the RSC, specializing in ethnic conflict, politics of nationalism and ethnicity, as well as issues of democratization and nation-building in the post-Soviet context.
-Zolyan holds a Ph.D. in history from the YerevanStateUniversity and an MA in Nationalism Studies from the CentralEuropeanUniversity in Budapest.
-Dr. Zolyan currently serves as an Assistant Professor at the BrusovYerevanStateLinguisticUniversity’s UNESCO Chair of Democracy, and was previously a Lecturer at the Department of International Relations and Political Science at the Russian-ArmenianStateUniversity in Yerevan.
+Zolyan holds a Ph.D. in history from the Yerevan State University and an MA in Nationalism Studies from the Central European University in Budapest.
+Dr. Zolyan currently serves as an Assistant Professor at the Brusov Yerevan State Linguistic University’s UNESCO Chair of Democracy, and was previously a Lecturer at the Department of International Relations and Political Science at the Russian-Armenian State University in Yerevan.

 Mr. Ashot Turajyan is the RSC System Administrator, responsible for the RSC website design, administration and security.
 A graduate of the State Engineering University of Armenia, Turajyan also provides technical expertise and analytical support for RSC work in the areas of cyber-security and cyber-crime, and assists with our work in using social media tools and technology for organizational outreach and promotion.